SchlossLab/Sze_Obesity_mBio_2016/Sze_ObesityMicrobiomeMetaNoMetaHit_PeerJ_2016.md

 ***Separate Analysis***
 We used the categorical variable of obese or non-obese to analyze each data set separately for significant correlations to Bacteroidetes, Firmicutes, Bacteroidetes/Firmicute (B/F) ratio, Shannon diversity, OTU richness, evenness, and the Bray-Curtis distance matrix which was a similar approach taken by two previous reviews [@walters_meta-analyses_2014; @finucane_taxonomic_2014].
 Using a P-value cutoff for significance as less than 0.05 we found a total of 1 significant result for Shannon diversity, 2 significant results for OTU richness, and 1 signficant result for the Bray-Curtis distance matrix.
 There were no significant results for Bacteroidetes, Firmicutes, or the B/F ratio.
 The full summary of the exact P-values for each respective study and variable tested can be found in table 3.

 Next we investigated how well the OTUs in each study were able to classify obese and non-obese individuals using the random forest algorithm.
-We found that the average Out Of Bag (OOB) Area Under the Curve (AUC) was 0.7553 +/- 0.0855.
+We found that the average Out Of Bag (OOB) Area Under the Curve (AUC) was 0.79 +/- 0.08.
 We found that the total range for the total number of variables used for the classification ranged from 3 (Ross and Escobar) to 40 (Zupancic).
 The total number of trees and node size was standardized to 1000 and 20 respectively for each data set.
 One aspect we found surprising was that there was very little overlap in the variables used by the random forest algorithm for the classification of obese and non-obese individuals by study.
-The three most common variables was for an OTU that could be classified to the family Ruminococcaceae (7/9 studies), an OTU that could be classified to the family Lachnospiraceae (5/9 studies), and the Shannon diversity metric (4/9 studies).
+The three most common variables was for an OTU that could be classified to the family Ruminococcaceae (7/8 studies), an OTU that could be classified to the family Lachnospiraceae (6/8 studies), Clostridiales (6/8) and Shannon diversity metric (5/8 studies).

 ***Classical Pooled Meta-analysis***